borisdayma/docs/README.md

 yarn start
 ```

 You should be able to refresh your browser to see basic changes.
 If you change the config or yaml front matter, you will need to manually restart for now.

+## Contributing

+To contribution to the documentation edit the corresponding file in the 'docs' folder and submit your changes in a pull request.
+The Weights & Biases team will merge your change and deploy the new documentation.
+Thank you for contributing!

 ## Deployment